Casa Program Overview

 Outdoor activities:

-Children have access to a large and secure playground designed to encourage social interaction, exercise, and hands-on study of natural sciences.
-Children participate in taking care of the outdoor environment, by gardening, raking, pulling weeds, planting bulbs, etc.
+Children have access to a spacious, secure playground designed to encourage social interaction, physical activity, and hands-on exploration of the natural world.
+They also take part in caring for the outdoor environment through activities such as gardening, raking, weeding, and planting bulbs.

 Schedule